sanderjo/SABviaCLI/README.md

 # SABviaCLI
 SABnzbd via CLI

 A few notes and code snippets to read SABnzbd from the CLI.
-Useful if a WebGUI is not possible
+Useful if a WebGUI is not possible, for example if you only have access via SSH.

 ### Get the API key from a running SABnzbd (which has no GUI password set!)